-Tell me about the Class Presentation Rough Draft Paper
+Presentation Rough Draft

-During the seventh week, you will be submitting a rough draft of your class presentation paper to the instructor.
-Ideally this will be the paper in a mostly complete format, but at the very least, two typed pages of text with one peer reviewed abstract and citation should be submitted.
+Tell me about the Class During the fourth week, you will be submitting a rough draft of your class presentation paper to the instructor.
+Ideally this will be the paper in a mostly complete format, but at the very least, two typed pages of text should be submitted.

-The rough draft should include at least one peer reviewed scientific paper abstract (with its citation) as well as the Rough Draft Class Presentation form (http://mhchem.org/rd1) The Class Presentation Rough Draft Paper is worth 20 points (out of the 100 points total.)
+The rough draft should include at least one peer reviewed scientific paper abstract (with its citation) as well as the Rough Draft Class Presentation form (http://mhchem.org/rd3) Presentation Rough Draft paper is worth 20 points (out of 100 total.)